-His Excellency the Governor General in Council, on the recommendation of the Minister of National Revenue, pursuant to subsections 7(1) and (3) and 40(1) (see footnote a) of the Canada Pension Plan (see footnote b), hereby makes the annexed Regulations Amending the Canada Pension Plan Regulations.
+His Excellency the Governor General in Council, on the recommendation of the Minister of Finance, pursuant to subsection 16(2) (see footnote a) of the Customs Tariff (see footnote b), makes the annexed CKFTA Rules of Origin Regulations.

 COMING INTO FORCE

 2. These Regulations come into force on the day on which section 47 of the Canada–Korea Economic Growth and Prosperity Act, chapter 28 of the Statutes of Canada, 2014, comes into force, but if they are registered after that day, they come into force on the day on which they are registered.

 (This statement is not part of the regulations.)

 The Canada-Korea Free Trade Agreement (CKFTA) was signed on September 22, 2014.
 When implementing free trade agreements in Canada, legislation and associated regulations are necessary to implement commitments into the Canadian legal framework.